GeopaymeEE/Coinage/README.md

 - Invalid inputs are correctly rejected.
 - Valid inputs are converted to a number of pennies which can be re-totalled to initial amount.

-Suggested enhancements:
+Suggested enhancements with more time to spend on project:
 - Use checkbox interface to allow/disallow certain coins.
-- USe BDD tools to automate testing of behaviour of the interface.
+- Use BDD tools to automate testing of behaviour of the interface.
+- Correct ordering of coins to be numeric instead of alphabetic (not specified in prequirements)